dajarshmeister/starter-project-gatsby-v3-strapi-portfolio/README.md

 ## React tips

 1. You can pass multiple properties to a component by just using the spread operator like {...project}
+2. You can conditionally pass classes like this -> className={isOpen ? "social-links sidebar-links" : null}

 ## Folder Structure